-Standards, Student Affairs, Residential Life, etc., those individuals or departments will immediately notify the Department of Public Safety who will work in conjunction with the Vice President for Student Affairs, or designee.
+Standards, Student Affairs, Residential Life, etc., those individuals or departments will immediately notify the Department of Public Safety who will work in conjunction with the Assistant Vice President of Student Affairs and Dean of Students, or designee.
 As the reporting party, be prepared to give your name and phone number as well as providing all information possible regarding the missing person including a physical description, what they were wearing when they were last seen, where they were last seen, what physical condition they were in when last seen, if they are driving or have a vehicle and its description and who they were with.
 Be prepared to provide information on any medical or other special conditions that you know about.

-The Department of Public Safety, in conjunction with the Vice President for Student Affairs, or designee, will attempt to determine whether the student is, in fact missing.
+The Department of Public Safety, in conjunction with the Assistant Vice President of Student Affairs and Dean of Students, or designee, will attempt to determine whether the student is, in fact missing.
 Steps that may be taken, depending on the circumstances:

-Public Safety, Vice President for Student Affairs, or designee will attempt to contact the student through all reasonable and available means.
+• Public Safety, Assistant Vice President of Student Affairs and Dean of Students, or designee will attempt to contact the student through all reasonable and available means.

-- Public Safety will investigate the validity of the missing person report and manage the information according to its established investigative standards - Public Safety may notify appropriate University personnel and seek their aid in the investigation (i.e. Residential Life, Student Counseling Center, Health Services, etc.)
+- Public Safety will investigate the validity of the missing person report and manage the information according to its established investigative standards - Public Safety may notify appropriate University personnel and seek their aid in the investigation (i.e. Residential Life and Housing, Center for Student and

+Community Engagement, International Student Services, Student Counseling Center, Health Services, etc.)